ChijiokeOrabueze/Lekki_Property_API/README.md

 ## LEKKI PROPERTY API

 This is the Lekki property API.
 An API application built with ruby on the rails framework.
 It exposes 3 endpoints for creating, updating and fetching real estate properties.
-The specifications of these endpoints are documented in the......
+The specifications of these endpoints are documented with the swagger editor.
+The "lekki_properties_api.yaml" file in the public folder of this application contains information of the api specifications.
+It can be viewed by either importing the file on the free online swagger editor ("https://editor.swagger.io/") or hosting it as a public or private resource.

 * Ruby version - 3.1.4